-Prior to beginning work on the proposed project or spending any funds, each successful applicant will be required to sign a Grant Award Agreement with the WI DATCP indicating their intention to complete the proposed tasks and authorizing WI DATCP to monitor the progress of the proposed project.
+Each successful applicant will be required to sign a Grant Award Agreement with the WI DATCP indicating their intention to complete the proposed tasks and authorizing WI DATCP to monitor the progress of the proposed project.
+WI DATCP will not reimburse project expenses incurred outside of the Agreement's performance period.
+The Agreement must be signed before WI DATCP will reimburse expenses.